How To Measure For a New Floor

 When it's time to get new flooring fitted, excitement can sometimes be mixed with dread.
 Daunting prospects include moving all the furniture out (and thereby discovering exactly what's been lurking behind the couch for 10 years), but before even that, there is the measuring up to do.

 Take no chances; take the dread and doubt out of the scenario with our handy guide to help you calculate for the right amount of flooring.
+This article is a sister article to our other feature discussing how to calculate square footage.

 Stage 1 - measure the room